MinishLab/minishlab.github.io/_posts/2025-02-05-improvements.md

 # Taking stock

-Here's the table for those of you interested in more details.
-As you can see, the improvements we found are general, in the sense that they improve performance for all tasks.
+If you want more details, you can find the full table below.
+As you can see, the improvements we found are general, in the sense that they improve performance for all tasks except PEARL.
 Anecdotally, this also seems to hold for other models we tried.

 |                    |   m2v_base_output |   +mean pooling |   +sif |   +norm |
 |:-------------------|------------------:|----------:|----------------------:|-------------------:|